Junji Kinoshita: Folktales (民話, minwa)

 During the war, Kinoshita read many folktales that were collected by Kunio Yanagita (柳田國男), which inspired him creatively.
 He wrote drafts of plays that are based on folktales in this period.

 Kinoshita spoke about how to make the best use of folktales in his writings based on Japanese folktales.
 He said that people often say that folktales are living now and will have to be passed down to future generations for them to continue, but it is needless to say that this does not mean folktales should be the same as they used to be long ago, or that we are supposed to keep them as they were before.
-As the transportation developed and the print media became widespread following modernization, folktales gradually came to lose some of what made their way of storytelling and their form unique.
+As transportation developed and the print media became widespread following modernization, folktales gradually came to lose some of what made their way of storytelling and their form unique.
 For example, folktales used to be told by elders to children, but now there has been a decrease in the number of such elderly people who could become storytellers both in the cities and in the countryside.
 This means the original form of the folktale is slowly disappearing.

 On the other hand, Kinoshita said that, even though folktales are not being passed down to the next generations through old storytellers because of social changes, they still play an important role in the mental development of children.
 In the case that children are not interested in respectable readings or if it is hard for them to make a habit of reading more sophisticated books, Kinoshita felt that folktales could capture their attention and could be a bridge for children develop reading habits.
 However, he also mentions that the imaginative elements or development of folktales are often considered unscientific and irrational things by today's children.